 As can be seen from Figure 5, also FoMs for seasonal bias and stability are computed.
-These FoMs are only computed if the time series is "long enough" (at least 3 years) with, for example, a sufficient number of co-locations per season (at least 10 days) and per year (at least 20 days).
+These FoMs are only computed if the time series is "long enough" (at least 3 years) with, for example, enough co-locations per season (at least 10 days) and per year (at least 20 days).
 For Lamont these conditions are fulfilled.